Royal Excel Mouscron v RSC Anderlecht, Jupiler Pro League

 The pre-match procedure was, well, provincial.
 The club mascots (there seemed to be two) looked like a couple of hardy souls who had cobbled together something from the dressing-up box: Mario and Luigi tributes evidently.
 Then there was the man introduced as “President of ze United States, Donal Tramp”.
 My squint and raised eyebrow were in overdrive, matched in intensity only by my confusion.
 The MCs were trying their best to get the fans involved, but the majority who had taken their places were apathetic towards the rallying cry: more “peace be with you” than “death to the infidels”.

 Once the teams came out, the visiting fans were still not allowed to take their places.
 This has become a recurring theme in matches I’ve seen recently and, frankly, it’s a really poor show from the police.
-Fans pay a lot of money to follow their team and the least that the police could do for bringing money to the local economy is to ensure that they are allowed in on time.
+Fans pay a lot of money to follow their team and the least that the police could do, given the money brought in to the local economy, is to ensure that they are allowed in on time.
 Both PSG and Anderlecht have suffered this fate in the past few weeks thanks to this inconsiderate heavy-handedness.

-When the match kicked-off, a couple of nice little red flares were set off to my right and the megaphone man and his barmy army of around 40 were in full song.
-The Mouscronnois are not huge singers, and the edginess I had expected was somewhat blunt.
+When the match kicked-off, a couple of nice little red flares were set off to my right and the Megaphone Man and his barmy army of around 40 were in full song.
+The Mouscronnois are not huge singers, and the edginess I had expected was somewhat spherical.
 The atmosphere was, nevertheless, entertaining and family friendly but the majority of the noise came from the visiting fans (once they were allowed in).

 In a match which was dominated possession-wise by Anderlecht, it was correct that they led 1-0 at half-time through a Massimo Bruno sclaff.
 Mouscron were resilient on the pitch however, and a deflected shot gave them a (perhaps) deserved equaliser early in the second half.
 Anderlecht’s amorphous setup and cautious passing meant that, for all their dominance, they didn’t look like scoring, a few Logan Bailly saves notwithstanding.
 When it looked like the match may fade out into a draw, a fabulous one-two between Onyekuru and Hanni played in the former for an excellent finish.
 It was the undoubted highlight of the match and the latest instalment of the topsy-turvy thriller that is The Onyekuru Paradox.